 For the Sugar Coating

-- ⅔ cup (133 grams) organic granulated cane sugar, or regular granulated sugar
+- ⅔ cup (133 g) granulated cane sugar, or regular granulated sugar

 For the Jam Filling

-- Homemade or fine-quality organic strawberry and/or seedless red raspberry jam
+- Homemade or fine-quality strawberry jam and/or seedless red raspberry jam

-- Arrange oven rack in lower third of oven and preheat oven to 325ºF.
+- Arrange oven rack in lower third of oven and preheat oven to 325ºF (165ºC).
 Line two baking sheets with parchment paper; set aside.
-Place granulated sugar for Sugar Coating in a small bowl and combine strawberry and raspberry jams (about ⅔ cup total) for Jam Filling in another small bowl; set aside.
+Place granulated sugar for Sugar Coating in a small bowl and combine strawberry and raspberry jams (about ⅔ cup total or about 158 ml) for Jam Filling in another small bowl; set aside.
 If desired, keep jams separate to fill the cookies.